loiccoyle/loiccoyle.github.io/content/projects/phomo.md

 When using the average colour difference metric, the assignment algorithm would favour the tile of the left which would lose the contrast of the master region.
 By using the full colour distribution difference, the assignment algorithm would favour the tile of the right, which does a better job at preserving the contrast of the master region.

 > `phomo` actually implements a [few different metrics](https://github.com/loiccoyle/phomo/blob/main/phomo/metrics.py) which all make use of the spatial distribution of the colours within the tiles and master regions.
+The effect of the different metrics is showcased in the [metrics example](https://loiccoyle.com/phomo/usage/python_package/metrics/).

 ### Tile assignment algorithm